AnjuAlex66/Gesture-Controlled-Application-Launcher/README.md

 # Objective

-This innovative system leverages the power of MediaPipe and OpenCV to recognize hand gestures and use them to open and control various applications.
-By integrating machine learning and computer vision techniques, it interprets specific hand gestures captured through a webcam and translates them into commands to open web pages or desktop applications.
+This project captures hand gestures via a webcam, interprets them using MediaPipe's advanced hand-tracking capabilities, and translates these gestures into commands to launch web pages or desktop applications.

 # Key Features: